Chapter 13:

 Shapes peeled from the shadows—half a dozen armed figures, blades catching blue glints of moonlight.
 Beyond the doorway a hulking beast lumbered, its multiple eyes studying Tayo through the glass.

-Tayo rose, arming his bow in one fluid motion.
+Tayo rose, arming his bow quickly.

 Naori spread his hands theatrically.
 “Let’s start again.
 My name is Naori, once a subject of the Ancient One, Ea.
 And you are?”